 This card is good for someone who wants an easy-to-follow cash-back card that rewards them for typical household spending.
 There are no rotating categories to keep track of and if you have a bank account and/or brokerage account with Bank of America or Merrill Lynch, the rewards value starts to exponentially increase.

 This card may also be good for anyone looking to make a big purchase and wants the flexibility to pay it off over time as it comes with an introductory 0% APR offer on purchases and balance transfers for the first 12 billing cycles (for balance transfers made in the first 60 days).
 After that, a variable APR of 14.99% to 24.99% will apply.
 Those with a philanthropic spirit also will enjoy that a percentage of that purchase — if made during the first 90 days of account opening — will go to Susan B. Komen.

 Fees and APR

-- Enjoy a 0% APR introductory period for the first 12 statement closing dates for purchases and any balance transfers made within 60 days of account opening.
+- Enjoy a 0% APR introductory period for the first 12 billing cycles for purchases and any balance transfers made within 60 days of account opening.
 Following the introductory period a standard variable APR of 14.99% to 24.99% will apply.

 - You’ll pay no annual fee